 Buy the NFMBR Self-Study Course

-Purchase any self-study version of the NFMBR course and attend a 2018 or 2019 “LIVE” course within one year and save $500.
+Purchase any self-study version of the NFMBR course and attend a 2019 “LIVE” course within one year and save $500.

 The Ultimate in Convenience to Meet Your Busy Schedule

 Experience the energy and enthusiasm of the National Family Medicine Board Review course series on your schedule with the self-study program.

 - Avoid the expense and hassle of travel

 - Available in a variety of formats to suit your needs

 Study on Your Time and at Your Pace